sahilrajput03/sahilrajput03/learn-capacitor.md

 ## Is `deviceToken` change on each firebase setup for e.g., on login event on client app?

+ANOTHER Noting: My phone remembers the `deviceToken` no matter how many times logout/login is performed and each time `deviceToken` is accessible when signin is performed.

 ![image](https://github.com/sahilrajput03/sahilrajput03/assets/31458531/64feaf2e-7d34-4287-8efc-fc9f706181ff)

 ## SharedPreferences vs. `Cookies` usage in capacitor app